HudsonBarroso/employee_promotion_prediction/README.md

-## Employee Promotion Prediction project made with Python language
+## Employee Promotion Prediction with Streamlit and Deploy on Heroku
 https://employee-promotion-prediction.herokuapp.com/

 It contains: